SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

 5. Save ![save icon](images/adt_save.png) and activate ![activate icon](images/adt_activate.png) the changes.

 6. Press **F9** to run the ABAP class as a console application.
 As a result, you will see a success message in the Console.
 The various objects have been generated and activated.
+The execution may take a few seconds.

     ![Generate RAP Service](images/helperclass05.png)